kyma-project/community/concepts/eventing/backend-crd.md

   eventingReady: true
 ```

-> **Note:** The `Backend Ready` condition should indicate if the configured backend type in the spec is ready for use or not.
+> **Note:** The `Eventing Backend Ready` condition should indicate if the configured backend type in the spec is ready for use or not.
 It can be as simple as checking the underlying connection status with the backend.
 But that decision is left to the implementation phase.

 ## Discovery